-C. Increase the security of the transportation system for motorized and nonmotorized users
+C. Increase the security of the transportation system for motorized and non-motorized users

 The security of the transportation system was among the criteria used by the Rapid City Area Metropolitan Planning Organization in prioritizing transportation projects for funding.

-D. Increase the accessibility and mobility options available to people and for freight It is among the goals of the Rapid City Area Metropolitan Planning Organization's transportation planning activities to increase the accessibility and mobility options of people and freight in the Rapid City Urbanized Area.
+D. Increase the accessibility and mobility options available to people and for freight to support equity and justice

+It is among the goals of the Rapid City Area Metropolitan Planning Organization's transportation planning activities to increase the accessibility and mobility options of people and freight in the Rapid City Urbanized Area.
 The Rapid City Area Metropolitan Planning Organization will continue working with local mobility advocacy groups, the cities, and counties to identify opportunities for increasing the accessibility and mobility options of all people in the Rapid City Urbanized Area.
 Rapid City Area Metropolitan Planning Organization staff has in the Coordinated Human Services Public Transportation Plans.

-E. Protect and enhance the environment, promote energy conservation, and improve quality of life
+E. Protect and enhance the environment, promote energy conservation, and improve quality of life through planning and environmental linkages